Scientific Name

 How to Grow and Care

 Persian Carpet Flower is occasionally cultivated as an ornamental in desert gardens worldwide.
-However, it has gained a reputation as a particularly difficult plant to keep alive because of its specific growing needs with much light and relatively high winter temperatures above 60 °F (15 °C).
+However, it has gained a reputation as a tough plant to keep alive because of its specific growing needs, which include much light and relatively high winter temperatures above 60 °F (15 °C).

-This plant requires moderate watering through the growing season but enjoys plenty of water and fertilizer in hot weather.
-This helps them to flower freely.
+This plant requires moderate watering throughout the growing season but enjoys plenty of water and fertilizer in hot weather, which helps it flower freely.
 Allow the soil to dry out before watering again.
 Water sparingly in winter according to temperatures.

 Since roots are quite shallow, use a succulent mix or add extra perlite or pumice to regular potting soil.
 A gritty, free-draining compost is suitable, and clay pots help the plants dry out between watering.